cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.2.2v0.1
 Use of context-aware access for more granular controls, including using Advanced Mode (CEL), MAY be maximized and tailored if necessary.

-- _Rationale:_ Granular device access control afforded by context-aware access is in alignment with Federal zero trust strategy and principles.
+- _Rationale:_ Unless you create and assign access levels, enabling context-aware access does not provide any additional protection.
 Context-aware access can help to increase the security of your GWS data by allowing you to restrict access to certain applications or services based on the user and/or device context.
 Advanced Mode's Common Expressions Language (CEL) gives administrators the ability to tailor access policies for devices, time-based use cases, authentication, and to combine multiple conditions into tailored controls.
 - _Last Modified:_ July 11, 2023

 - MITRE ATT&CK TTP Mapping